Wednesday, January 4, 2023

 20 years ago in February of 2002 - I started working at channel 12 News, KPNX, in Phoenix Arizona.
 It was a big deal.
 Big news market.
 Something, back then, that a new reporter/anchor... strives for.
 I was a reporter for the morning show.
 I previously anchored morning shows but this time I would be paired with a photographer each and every morning.
 The photog I tended to be paired with very early on... started the same day as I did.
 His name was Daniel.
 On that day and all the days forward, he wasn’t just “my work husband” but my lifelong friend.

 We worked the morning show - 9 years together.
 We went through so many anchors and producers… but during that time the two of us we stayed constant.
 In fact, we probably saw the sun rise almost 5 days a week together.
-Side note: did you know the coldest part of the day - is just before sun rise.
+Side note: did you know the coldest part of the day - is just before sun rise?
 Not sure why, something about the inversion layer.
 Daniel could probably tell you… he was proud of information.
-He was curious, he wanted to know things.
+He was curious and he wanted to know things.
 So, as I shivered every morning, Daniel sweat.
 He ran hot, always.
-Over the years, we covered everything from the Rodeo/Chedisky wildfire to serial shooters to Car Seat Safety day to Turkey Tuesday to a 2 week Prison Stand-off to Olympic curling - at the ice den not the real deal.
+Over the years, we covered everything from the Rodeo/Chedisky wildfire to serial shooters to Car Seat Safety day to Turkey Tuesday to a 2 week Prison Stand-off to Olympic curling - at the Ice Den in Scottsdale not the real deal.
 There was lots of conversation, lots of F- words (he loved that word), some flowery arguments, plenty of stops for QT Diet coke & hot dogs.
 He made clear what he valued in life: his love of his wife, his sister, he "liked persons - not people" and that's a quote.
 He lived to ski and cook and he loved his dogs - I particularly remember one named ND.
 Stood for New Dog.
 Seriously, that was his name.

 Rolling out every morning in a live truck with Daniel, felt safe.
-We would go to the diciest places and I wish I could remember some specific cross streets but there were so many locations, so many I just can’t - they all run together.
+We would go to the diciest places and I wish I could remember some specific cross streets but there were so many locations, so many, I just can’t - they all run together.
 But the point is - he always had me… and I knew that.
 Daniel and I together were going to get the job done - he would make sure of that.
 He was half photographer/half producer.
 He was so good, I kind got to sit back with my feet up.
-I literally did that in the live truck actually, My feet on the dash as I wrote or read - he drove or gathered pictures.
+I literally did that in the live truck actually.
+My feet on the dash as I wrote or read - he drove or gathered pictures.
 Back then, he loved every minute of the job.
 Daniel was fierce, passionate, kind, dedicated, loyal, fast, hard working and oh so talented.
-He was also stubborn, opinionated, harsh yet protective.
+He was also stubborn, opinionated and harsh yet protective.
 We would argue and smile at the same time.
 That was his style.

 One of the things I remember most about Daniel - he would drive and look for news the entire way.
 No joke, he looked toward the sky, saw a fluttering airplane or a plume of smoke and wanted to know if that was a story.
 I usually just wanted to get back to the station so I could resume my day but he so badly wanted to get the big story before anyone else.
 Until one fateful day… he did.
 In 2007, he was up close, maybe too close, with a very big story.
 It was the helicopter crash in Phoenix where 2 News photographers and 2 News pilots collided and died.
 Daniel was in the air at the time.
 He saw the whole thing.
 I think the day Daniel covered, arguably, the biggest story of his life… was the day that changed him forever.
 Not in a good way.